About this desk

 Our methodology

-Every post under this byline starts from a primary data source — national statistics offices for wages and household budgets, official housing portals or municipal open data for rent, and published OECD / Eurostat datasets for purchasing power.
-Figures are cross-checked against at least one secondary government source before publication.
-Rankings disclose their scoring inputs and refresh date.
-When a post cites a range (for example, "€800–1,400 for a 1BR"), the range reflects observed listings in the source dataset, not editorial estimation.
+Every post starts with a primary data source: national statistics offices for wages and household budgets, official housing portals or municipal open data for rent, and OECD or Eurostat releases for purchasing power.
+Before publishing, we check the numbers against at least one other government source.
+Rankings spell out their scoring inputs and the date those inputs were refreshed.
+When a post quotes a range (for example, "€800–1,400 for a 1BR"), the range reflects listings observed in the source dataset, not an editor's guess.

 Sources we use

-Every figure cited in posts by this desk is traceable to one of the following primary sources:
+Every figure this desk cites can be traced back to one of these primary sources:

 - Eurostat – EU statistics